How to Prepare for Your House Sitter

 Preparation of your home:

-- Make sure your house is nice and tidy, no dirty dishes and bins out
+- Prepare for the house sitter by making sure your home is nice and tidy, no dirty dishes and bins out

 - Refrigerator emptied from any food which will spoil